Kraetzi/collaborating/README.md

    3 serve and eat hot
 > A terminal is an electronic communication hardware device that handles the input and display of data

+My name is Elena and I am a student from France.
+ I really like Coding and Japanes >:D